St. Thomas, U.S. Virgin Islands: 2 Vacation Travel Treasures

 Historic Island Synagogue in Continuous Use

-The synagogue is open for business and graciously open to tourists.
-Its small congregation is thriving and enjoys deep connections with other faith communites on the island.
+The synagogue is open for worship and graciously open to tourists.
 It is peaceful, cool, and shaded, and adorned with European fixtures as well as island-made furniture.
 Please take note of the pineapple finials in the photo below.

 A Worship Haven for Over Two Centuries

 If you are not right on a beach, can you imagine the central gathering room of a church or place of worship with - not a sprinkling - but a hefty, substantial, intentional layer of sand meant to be the floor covering?

 It is quite surprising and, as an island synagogue, so fitting.